cybercongress/go-cyber/docs/cyberd.md

 - accessible
 - technology agnostic

-Our knowledge graph is generated by web3 agents.
+Web3 agents generate our knowledge graph.
 Web3 agents include itself to the knowledge graph by transacting only once.
 Thereby they prove the existence of private keys for content addresses of revealed public keys.

-Our `euler` implementation is based on [cosmos-sdk](https://github.com/cosmos/cosmos-sdk) identities and [cidv0](https://github.com/multiformats/cid#cidv0) content addresses.
+Our `euler` implementation is based on [`cosmos-sdk`](https://github.com/cosmos/cosmos-sdk) identities and [cidv0](https://github.com/multiformats/cid#cidv0) content addresses.

 Web 3 agents generate knowledge graph by applying cyberlinks.

 ## Cyberlinks

-In order to understand cyberlinks, we need to understand the difference between URL link and IPFS link.
+To understand cyberlinks, we need to understand the difference between URL link and IPFS link.
 URL link points to the location of content, but IPFS link point to the content itself.
 The difference in web architecture based on location links and content links is drastical, hence require new approaches.

-Cyberlink is an approach to semantically link two content address links.
+Cyberlink is an approach to link two content address links semantically.

 ```
 QmdvsvrVqdkzx8HnowpXGLi88tXZDsoNrGhGvPvHBQB6sH.QmdSQ1AGTizWjSRaVLJ8Bw9j1xi6CGLptNUcUodBwCkKNS
 ```

-This cyberlink means that cyberd presentation on cyberc0n is referencing tezos whitepaper.
+This cyberlink means that cyberd presentation on cyberc0n is referencing Tezos whitepaper.

 A concept of cyberlink is a convention around simple semantics of communication format in any peer to peer network: